-Balinsasayao Twin Lakes is located in Sibulan, Negros, just about 20-30 minute jeepney ride from Dumaguete City and another 40 min habal-habal (motorcycle) ride from San Jose highway to get to both Lake Balinsasayao & Lake Danao.
+Balinsasayao Twin Lakes, located in Sibulan town in Negros, is only about 20-30 minute jeepney ride from Dumaguete City.
+Plus another 40-minute habal-habal (motorcycle) ride from San Jose highway to get to both Lake Balinsasayao & Lake Danao.

-It is a truly enchanting place, not only because of its lovely serene view but because we had a strange experience.
+Truly an enchanting place, not only because of its lovely and serene view but because we had a strange experience.

-Was it because we haggled with the P200 habal² fare or was it because we decided late with hesitation to visit the Twin Lakes or just plainly unlucky?
+Is it because we haggled with the P200 habal-habal fare, or because we decided late with so much hesitation to visit Balinsasayao, or just plain unlucky?

 Or all of the above?

-Nevertheless, we are still lucky to have a glimpse of this enchanting serene lake.
-We didn’t try the boat ride or kayak or swim around which are other activities you can do because it was getting dark.
+Nevertheless, we are still lucky to have a glimpse of this enchanting twin lakes.
+We didn’t try boating, kayaking or swimming which are other fun activities you can do in Balinsasayao, because it was getting dark.